dhilipk/MicroServices/README.md

 # MicroServices - MyTrip Application
 This repository provides all the features which which has been fragmented into each of the microservices.
-B

 ## Pre-Requisites
 1. JDK 1.8